Planning a trip to Bulgaria? Great idea! This Bulgaria Travel Guide will help you do just that.

 Thanks to its location in Southern Europe, Bulgaria was one of the first countries on the continent to be inhabited.
 The first people to settle here were the Thracians, from about 1,000BC.
 Many Thracian ruins and artefacts have been found all over the country, and the mark they left can be seen in many Bulgarian regions to this day.

-As the Romans spread out over Europe, the Thracians were wiped out by 50AD.
+As the Roman Empire spread out over Europe, the Thracians were wiped out by 50AD.
 The Romans became a dominant force as the Slavs and moved south and east.

 However, the Bulgars, a war-like tribe came from Central Asia and expanded their empire.
 The Bulgars and the Slavs cultures began to merge, and around the 6thcentury they became the first Bulgarians.